scoulomb/dev_resume/README.md

 - OK proc valide
 - we could do optional exploration proposed in [setup instrutions](setup_instructions.md#EXPLO_TAG) => dockerhub
 - automate readme -> DONE and related to readme so only there
+- link OK (yaml, output pdf and web and gravatar)

 ### TODO